NAEP-AS-Challenge/reading-prediction/readme.md

 of human scorers who score millions of student responses to NAEP's assessments.
 Previous internal research on the application of automated scoring to NAEP items indicates that NAEP's items can be scored, successfully, with automated scoring using natural langage processing.
-As recently as 2017, in a limited trial of NAEP reading items (JOHN can we verify that Emmanuel used Reading items?
-I'll try to confirm, today)  automated scoring performed as well as human raters in assigning scores, and assigning a confidence level associated with the predicted score.
+Prior special studies have found that automated scoring can perform as well as human raters in assigning scores, and assigning a confidence level associated with the predicted score.
 No evidence of biased student scoring based on demographic characteristics was observed compared to human raters.